 UNDERSTANDING HORSE TYPES AND TEMPERAMENTS ...
 ARE YOU AND YOUR HORSE A GOOD MATCH?

-How to Take the Horse Harmony Personality Tests
+How to Take the Horse Harmony Personality Test

-The online Horse Harmony tests for people and horses are finally live and the response to these tests has been wonderful.
-I am so pleased people are finding these tests valuable.
+The Horse Harmony test is now available online and the response to has been wonderful.
+I am so pleased people are finding this test valuable.
 The feedback, questions, and comments have been great.
-I have taken the test many times and have some suggestions on how to get the most accurate results from these tests for you and your horse.
+I have taken the test many times and have some suggestions on how to get the most accurate results for you and your horse, especially if you are filling out the more complex test to work with one of our Horse Harmony Typers for a consult.

 - Fill out only the questions you are sure of and leave the others blank.